 It’s common for an interviewer to ask you about your job history.
-Your most recent job may have been a terrible work environment, but it's not a good idea to rant about how much you hated it and everyone there.
-This can reflect negatively on you and your attitude.
+Even if you had a terrible experience at your previous job, it's never a good idea to rant about your frustrations to a potential employer.
+Doing so can reflect negatively on you and your attitude.

-During the job search process, some people will try anything to be hired.
-This includes lying about their awards and achievements on their resume or during interview questions.
-These people may assume that there were too many applicants for the interview committee to fact-check each resume.
-Most employers do closely evaluate candidates or check over their social media accounts, so it’s important to present yourself in an accurate way when job hunting.
+When searching for a job, some people will try anything to get hired.
+They may exaggerate their accomplishments and awards on their resume or in the interview.
+These individuals assume that the hiring committee won't have the time to fact-check every applicant.
+Yet, most employers evaluate candidates closely.
+Some even check your social media accounts, which is why it’s important to present yourself accurately when job hunting.